quinnburton/whos_in_space/README.md

 The scope of this exercise is designed to be small, to take no more than two hours to complete.

+## How to Use

+1. Open up `irb` or `pry` in the repo's home directory
+2. Type `load './api_parser.rb'`
+3. Type `ApiParser.new.display` to return a table that looks similar to the example below.

 ## Example Output

 ```